-The GDPR countdown is on and with the legislation coming into effect on the 25th May 2018, businesses large and small are starting to prepare for the upcoming changes to data protection within their organisations… but what is GDPR?
+The GDPR countdown is on, and with the legislation coming into effect on the 25th May 2018, businesses large and small are starting to prepare for the upcoming changes to data protection within their organisations…

 Under the new rules, organisations will need to be sure that they are gathering personal data legally and under very strict conditions.
 Businesses will need to ensure that whatever data is collected is also protected from misuse and exploitation; whilst respecting the rights of data owners.